Governor Approves 59 Bills Changing Family Law, 46 More Affecting Family Life, But Modifies Gun Restrictions

 In the big picture, hunters, gun owners, religions, tanners, guardians, sunscreen police, divorce corroborators, wife-beaters and conversion therapists shouldn't feel singled out for cultural genocide.
 There's also legislation to begin licensing and regulating art therapists, music therapists, naturopaths, doulas and court reporters.
 If only because once they're state-licensed professionals, they won't be allowed to do conversion therapy.

-DEAD BUT NOT FORGOTTEN (UNTIL NEXT WEEK)
+DEAD BUT NOT FORGOTTEN (UNTIL NEXT YEAR, ANYHOW)

 Who says there's no free lunch, or that the General Assembly has no family-law visionaries?
 One bill says child and spousal support can only be based on net income -- not on gross, and not on earning capacity or imputed income.
 Another says if support is going through the DCSE, the payee gets paid even when the payor doesn't pay.
 Sadly, despite much talk about transforming the Old Dominion, Virginia is not yet the Big Rock Candy Mountain, the place where, as Captain John Smith promised, "Evereey manne shall cavorte and bee fruetfulle and multiplye under his owne vyne and figge tree."
 These two were among the very first bills to die.